citp/privacy-policy-historical/t/ti/tim/timeoutchicago.com.md

   * Sign-up to a feature that we offer on the Site and you provide your personal data in connection with that feature;
   * Attend an event that we or one of our business partners has organised;
   * Communicate with us (for example, on a social media platform or by sending us an email);
-  * Vote in Time Out awards, enter a competition, respond to a survey.
+  * Vote in Time Out and Time Out Market awards, enter a competition, respond to a survey.

 When you visit our Site, we also may collect certain information by automated means using technologies such as cookies, non-cookie-based tokens, web server logs, tracking pixels, and web beacons.
 Cookies are files that websites send to your computer or other Internet-connected device to identify your browser uniquely or to store information or settings in your browser.
 Your browser may tell you when you receive certain types of cookies and how to restrict or disable certain cookies.
 Please note, however, that without cookies, you may not be able to use all of the features of our Site and may not be able to purchase products that use a “shopping cart.”
 Non-cookie-based tokens are encoded URL-based identifiers that track e-mail click-thru activity or time-sensitive password reset keys and will work in scenarios where cookies are disabled or a session has not been initiated.

 Where permitted by law, we may acquire personal data about you from third parties.
-This may include personal data shared between Time Out affiliates and business partners, publicly-available profile information (such as your preferences and interests) on third party social media sites (such as Facebook and Twitter), and marketing lists acquired from third party marketing agencies.
+This may include personal data shared between Time Out and Time Out Market affiliates and business partners, publicly-available profile information (such as your preferences and interests) on third party social media sites (such as Facebook and Twitter), and marketing lists acquired from third party marketing agencies.

 We may also collect personal data in other contexts that we will notify you of at the time.